 The simplicity and effectiveness of these indicators is enough to be profitable and to systemize our entries and exits.

-Also, stay on the lookout for information about Raghee’s upcoming class and live trading sessions that will begin on Saturday, September 23, 2017.
+Also, stay on the lookout for information about Raghee’s upcoming class and live trading sessions that was on Saturday, September 23, 2017.
 The class will tie together all these strategies and discuss specific trade setups that can be followed using these indicators.

 This will be a deep dive into what Raghee looks for to confirm a trade entry and how she uses the indicators to analyze when a market is gaining or losing trend momentum.

 Tools you will learn through each of these sessions…